zhouchw5/Python_excel.github.io/README.md

 ## Connecting the Planning Line of Parent Items to the Supply of Son Items
 As the activating engine of our working schedule, the planning line and the ordering line are the estimated labels in front line like the navigation lighthouse.
+The navigation lighthouse has been lighted up in last letter (_Some basic usages of Python in My Daily Work (I)_) where we have introduced how to read the forecast data of parent items via Python.